CliXiD/ARRO/README.md

 # ARRO

-ASP NET Core with React, Redux and OpenIdDict Inspiration from <https://github.com/aspnet/templating>
+ASP NET Core with React, Redux and OpenIdDict project template Inspiration from <https://github.com/aspnet/templating>

 I create this project for learning in ASPNET Core, React, Redux and also to have it as seed project for simple CRUD web application.